 What skills are needed by an effective full charge bookkeeper?
 This question examines the candidate’s knowledge of standard accounting practices.
 Excellent candidates should also highlight non-financial core skills like teamwork and task management.

-What are the most challenging aspects of being a full charge bookkeeper?
+What are the most challenging aspects of this role?
 This question makes the candidate think about challenging situations they previously faced.
 Getting a candidate to explain how they approach difficulties can help to illuminate their character.

 What was an issue you faced in your previous role, and how did you deal with it?
 This question forces a candidate to explain in granular detail about their approach to problems that arise in any business’s accounts.
 An excellent candidate should be able to choose from a wide variety of situations they previously handled competently and ethically.